 Is a local Christchurch IT company better than a national provider?

 For most South Island SMEs, a local Christchurch IT company is the stronger choice.
 Local providers offer faster on-site response, easier relationship management and a deeper understanding of the regional market.
-National providers can work well for larger or multi-site businesses with specific procurement requirements.
+National providers can suit larger or multi-site businesses with specific procurement requirements.

 How long does it take to switch to a new IT company in Christchurch?